Thank you for your interest in volunteering with Johnson County Aging & Human Services! Our volunteers are the heart of our programs.

 Office Administration Opportunities with Office Administration are limited by staff needs.
 An email distribution list is created for those willing to participate in the program, when an opportunity or need arises.

-Help with data entry, filing, answering phones, greeting clients, etc. in any of our HS office locations.
-Locations include: North Central (Lenexa) & Olathe.
+Help with data entry, filing, answering phones, greeting clients, etc. in any of our Olathe office location.
 Our offices are open Monday – Friday from 8 am – 5 pm.
-Volunteers must be at least 16 years old, attend a formal orientation, and complete a criminal background check.
+Volunteers must be at least 18 years old, attend a formal orientation, and complete a criminal background check.

-Human Services offers many opportunities for volunteers to assist us in our mission to provide essential human services to Johnson County residents.
+Aging & Human Services offers opportunities for volunteers to assist us in our mission to provide essential human services to Johnson County residents.

 How do I become a volunteer?

-We ask all first-time volunteers to attend a new-volunteer orientation, where they will learn about the history and mission of Human Services, receive information about each volunteer opportunity, and complete appropriate paperwork.
+We ask all first-time volunteers to attend a new-volunteer orientation, where they will learn about the history and mission of Aging & Human Services, receive information about each volunteer opportunity, and complete appropriate paperwork.
 General orientation is 1-2 hours in length.
 For volunteers who are gathering information - orientation is one hour.
-For volunteers who want to sign-up for Meals on Wheels or Catch-a-Ride - orientation is two hours in length.
+For volunteers who want to sign-up for Home Delivered Meals or Catch-a-Ride - orientation is two hours in length.

 When volunteers receive an assignment, they will attend training for that specific program.